Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

+Nonlocal epidemiological models have been applied in biology to study the spread of infectious diseases in spatially extended and heterogeneous environments, such as urban areas with varying population densities or regions with different levels of healthcare access \cite{chen2021, chang2023, wang2024, li2024b}.
+These models incorporate long-range interactions and spatial dependencies, allowing for a more realistic representation of disease transmission dynamics.
 The COVID-19 pandemic was a global health crisis caused by the SARS-CoV-2 virus in a heterogeneous environment \cite{sohrabi2020}.
-This disease spreads rapidly through respiratory droplets when an infected person talks, coughs, or sneezes, and new variants of the virus continuously emerge, which causes concern among health experts around the world.
+This disease spreads rapidly through respiratory droplets when an infected person talks, coughs, or sneezes, and new variants of the virus continuously emerge, which causes concern among health experts worldwide.
 Different types of measurements have been implemented to control the transmission of the virus, including targeted lockdowns, ramped-up testing, and widespread vaccination efforts.
 In terms of mathematical modelling, numerous mathematical frameworks have been proposed to investigate the transmission dynamics of the COVID-19 pandemic \cite{biswas2020,shi2023,xu2023}, and we highlight one of them where the spatial domain is considered.
-The novel coronavirus infects contacts during cold-chain transmission, so the study of the characteristics of COVID-19 dynamics can be more accurate in consideration of long-range population diffusion.
+The novel coronavirus infects contacts during cold-chain transmission, so studying the characteristics of COVID-19 dynamics can be more accurate in considering long-range population diffusion.
 Suppose $S(x,t)$, $V(x,t)$, $E(x,t)$, $I_{a}(x,t)$, and $I_{s}(x,t)$ are respectively for the populations of susceptible, fully vaccinated, latent infection, asymptomatic infected, and symptomatic infected at a point $x\in\mathbb{R}$ and time $t>0$, with $B(x,t)$ as the SARS-CoV-2 virus in the environment.
 Following \cite{shi2023}, we consider the spatio-temporal nonlocal mathematical model for COVID-19 as:

 with non-negative initial conditions and Neumann boundary conditions.
 Here, $\mathcal{D}$ is the dispersal convolution operator defined by where $\psi(x-y)$ is the probability that an individual at position $y$ moves to position $x$ in the space $\Omega$.
+This type of nonlocal diffusion accounts for jump-like interactions, where infection can jump across large distances (such as through transportation networks or migration).
 The functions $f_{s}(x,t)$ and $f_{v}(x,t)$ are defined as